Megabyte-TSRS/Megabyte-Website/src/content/sessions/databases-sql.md

 ---
 title: Introduction to databases and SQL
 date: 2023-07-31
-description: "
-Society members explored databases and SQL through an interactive session.
+description: "Society members explored databases and SQL through an interactive session.
 They learned relational database fundamentals, query techniques, and security vulnerabilities.
-The session concluded with a practical challenge and a discussion on real-world applications.
+The session concluded with a practical challenge and a discussion on real-world applications."
-"
 conductedBy: [arjun-sharma]
 ---